twyrostek/MizzouSENG/README.md

 ####Miranda Reese
 Decided to give a little flair to the text and used Courier New as the font, and changed the text color to beige.

+###pramod pudotha
+i have made change in index.html in the code from bars to lines which are shown in  blue lines#2016 Presidential Election Polling